The Interview | June 2019

 Q. YOU ARE ALSO A SPIRITUAL GUIDE AND TEACHER.
 CAN YOU SHARE A LITTLE MORE ABOUT YOUR SPIRITUAL BACKGROUND AND KNOWLEDGE?

-I’ve always been spiritual and believed in God ever since I was a child.
-I’ve also always been very intuitive.
-As a little girl I’d feel confused when others didn’t understand what I was “thinking” and “feeling” because I just assumed they were all like me.
-So, it took time to realize that I actually had to say things and express feelings (laughs).
-But a few years ago, things really “awoke” for me (laughs).
+I’ve always been very spiritual since I was a child and was born with natural intuitive and psychic gifts.
+As a little girl I’d feel confused when others didn’t understand what I was thinking and feeling, the way I knew and felt what they were thinking and feeling, because I just assumed we were all the same.
+So it took time to realize that I actually had to say things and express feelings (laughs).
+A few years ago things “awoke” for me even more and I decided to devote to my mystical and spiritual more fully and openly.
 It can be quite difficult because you then need to adjust to the physical reality.
-Once you see, you can’t unsee and it is difficult to live in the material world and see beyond the “masks”.
-It’s hard to explain to others unless they are also at that level of perception.
+Once you see, you can’t unsee and it is difficult to live in the material world and see beyond the “masks” of some people.
+It’s hard to explain to others unless they are also at that similar level of perception.
 So I basically started living a monk-like life.
-I’d spend all my time either meditating or serving others.
-Everything in my life became a meditation.
-It was years of simple life, which was hard because it didn’t make sense externally but internally was a lot of transformation and growth – and fulfillment.
+I’d spend all my time meditating, learning, seeking and serving others.
+Everything in my life became a walking meditation.
+It was years of simple life, which was hard because it didn’t make sense externally but internally I actually felt good as if it was all making sense even though I didn’t understand it fully; there was a lot of transformation and growth – and fulfillment.
 But it was hard because I just no longer resonated with many people and things.
 My life changed.
-There was a lot of de-cluttering, and there still is – both externally and internally.
+There was a lot of de-cluttering, both externally and internally.
 A couple of years ago I met Sadhguru who is someone I learned so much from.
 This was a really important time of my life.
 I am grateful for him and the experience.
 Essentially – spiritual growth is about opening up additional dimensions of perceptions.